Makueni County

-Makueni County (formerly Makueni District) is a county in the former Eastern Province of Kenya.
-Its capital and largest town is Wote.
-The county has a population of 987,653 (2019 census).
+Makueni County is a county in the former Eastern Province of Kenya.
+Its capital town is Wote.
+It's the largest town in the county.
+Emali town which is an important market and stop over for the Standard Gauge Railway (SGR), is another major town in the county.
+It is multicultural and adds diversity to Makueni County.
+The county had a population of 987,653 in the 2019 census.
 The county lies between Latitude 1° 35' and 2° 59' South and Longitude 37° 10' and 38° 30' East.
-It borders Machakos to the North, Kitui to the East, Taita Taveta to the South and Kajiado to the West and covers an area of 8,008.9 km2.
+It borders Machakos County to the North, Kitui County to the East, Taita Taveta County to the South and Kajiado County to the West and covers an area of 8,008.9 km2.

 Physical and topical features

 The county has a number of prominent features in including volcanic Chyullu hills which lie along the South West border of the county Mbooni hills in Mbooni sub county and Kilungu and Iuani hills in Kaiti sub county, Makongo forest and scenic view, Makuli forest and Nzaui hill.

 Climatic conditions

 The county experience semi-arid climatic conditions with an average temperature range between 15C – 26C and Annual rainfall ranges between 250mm to 400mm per annum on the lower regions of the county and the higher region receives rainfall ranging from 800mm to 900mm.